 Start the clock on the current item (clock-in).
 This inserts the CLOCK keyword together with a timestamp.

-If this is not the first clocking of this item, the multiple CLOCK lines will be wrapped into a :CLOCK: drawer (see also the variable org-clock-into-drawer.
+C-c C-x C-o

 Stop the clock (clock-out).
 The inserts another timestamp at the same location where the clock was last started.
 It also directly computes the resulting time in inserts it after the time range as '=> HH:MM'.
-See the variable org-log-done for the possibility to record an additional note together with the clock-out time stamp5.
+See the variable org-log-done for the possibility to record an additional note together with the clock-out time stamp6.

 - C-c C-y Recompute the time interval after changing one of the time stamps.
 This is only necessary if you edit the time stamps directly.
-If you change them with $S-\langle cursor \rangle$ keys, the update is automatic. - C-c C-t Changing the TODO state of an item to DONE automatically stops the clock if it is running in this same item. - С-с С-х С-х
+If you change them with $S-\overline{\text{(cursor)}}$ keys, the update is automatic. - C-c C-t Changing the TODO state of an item to DONE automatically stops the clock if it is running in this same item.